lAlsancakl/drrr-music-bot/README.md

 This will result in safer, less IP tracking during usage.

 This bot functions as a browser extension, so you need to add it through your browser's extensions page

+Please ensure that your DuckDNS settings and your modem's port forwarding rules are configured correctly